List of The Dark Tower characters: Alice

 A barmaid in Tull seen in The Gunslinger.
 She befriended Roland and told him about the story of Nort.
 Roland knew she would eventually ask Nort about the number Nineteen and knew this was a trap set up by The Man in Black.
 After she had asked Nort about the number Nineteen, Roland shot her in the head as she wished, as she could not bear what she was told.
 She was briefly recognised by Jake in The Waste Lands in New York.

 Hart Thorin

 Mayor of Mejis first seen in Wizard and Glass, brother of Coral Thorin and husband of Olive Thorin.
 Murdered by Roy Depape.
 Described as being tall and skinny.

 James Farson

 Farson's nephew is a young, slim musician.
 He has short, straight, black hair and dark eyes.
-He is a high-ranking soldier or henchmen of Farson's Revolutionary Army, and one who met Gabrielle Deschain in their plans for the murder of Steven Deschain.
+He is a high-ranking soldier or henchman of Farson's Revolutionary Army, and one who met Gabrielle Deschain in their plans for the murder of Steven Deschain.
 He is always seen near his uncle, not directly in battle.